giacomocerquone/butter_remote.js/README.md

 # popcorntime_remote.js
 popcorntime_remote.js is a javascript library that provides an easy way to make an application or whatever you want to control the interface of [popcorn time](https://popcorntime.io/) through the json rpc protocol.<br>
 The plugin is developed with simplicity in mind so the methods name are the same that you can find in the [popcorn time documention](https://git.popcorntime.io/popcorntime/desktop/blob/master/docs/json-rpc-api.md) and there are many other conveniences.
+So despite that doc has been written with the json rpc protocol in mind, the information about the usage of the methods are compatible for this library too... actually you will not even notice that you're using this library.

 ##Download
 You can get the plugin in different ways: